majodev/cryptocat/src/node-webkit/README.md

 3. `sign`: generate DSA signature
 4. `update_json:hosting` : update to a hostable `package.json` that includes all update-manifest information.
 5. `clean:releasesNotZipped`: remove non zipped release files
+6. `wait:pause`: Wait some ms so followup mochaTest does not explode...
-6. `mochaTest:dsaSignaturesTest`: Test signature verification: generated DSA keys are validated against `.zips` and public key in `dsa`.
+7. `mochaTest:dsaSignaturesTest`: Test signature verification: generated DSA keys are validated against `.zips` and public key in `dsa`.
 Further information, see [Test signature verification before hosting](#test-signature-verification-before-hosting).

 ### Main task: `grunt makeFake`
 Same as `grunt make` but sets version to `2.2.1-fake` to generate binaries for auto-update-testing.